Bluedot-Innovation/documentation/docs/Point SDK/Flutter/Migration Guides/Migration guide to 2.0.md

 ## Android Permissions change

-For Android devices, the Bluedot service no longer declares Foreground and Background usage permissions in its Manifest.
+For Android devices, the Rezolve service no longer declares Foreground and Background usage permissions in its Manifest.
 Therefore, we suggest adding the Foreground or Background usage permissions in your App's Manifest.
 For more details, refer below link [Migration Guide to Android Point SDK 16](https://docs.bluedot.io/Point%20SDK/Android/Migration%20Guides/Migration%20guide%20to%20SDK%2016%20for%20Android#update-the-apps-location-permissions-in-the-manifest)

 ### iOS App Restart Notification feature